 LAW 230Business Associations

-LAW 234Accounting For Lawyers
+LAW 234Accounting and Financial Analysis for Lawyers

 LAW 240Antitrust Law I